hamzagndogdu/local_rag_with_ui/README.md

 [![Open UI](https://img.shields.io/badge/Open%20UI-localhost%3A3000-blue)](http://localhost:3000)

 ## Notes
 For better responses, make sure you give the game name.
-Also in terminal, you can display the retrieved resources from the backend terminal.
-Not in the ui.
+You can display the retrieved resources from the backend terminal as well.